South Alabama Jaguars softball

 The South Alabama Jaguars softball team represents the University of South Alabama in NCAA Division I college softball.
 The team participates in the Sun Belt Conference.
-The Jaguars are currently led by fifteenth-year head coach Becky Clark, a position she's held since the program started in 2007.
+The Jaguars are currently led by eighteenth-year head coach Becky Clark, a position she's held since the program started in 2007.
 The team plays its home games at Jaguar Field located on the outskirts of the university's campus.